sonawane-bhushan/sonawane-bhushan/README.md

 ### I'm a developer !!!

+I like experimenting with technologies, building small projects

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working as Software Developer at Capgemini
 - 🌱 I’m currently learning everything
 - ⚡ Fun fact: I love to draw and read novels
 - 🥅 2020 Goals: Contribute to Open Source projects